rrothenb/the-first-daughter/Research/The Journey to Eridu and the Watchers' "Teachings".md

 ### Timeline to the Sea

 From Al-Qurnah to where Eridu was: ~70 km.
-But:
-- They're not walking in straight lines
+The route is relatively direct (following the river), but the journey takes a long time because of:
-- They're stopping to survive
+- Stopping to survive (foraging, hunting, shelter-building)
-- They don't know where they're going
-- They might stay in good spots for months or years
+- Staying in good spots for months/years/decades when they find abundance
+- Learning curve (trial and error with plants, fire, construction)
+- Cain's psychological state potentially slowing everything
+- Seasonal flooding forcing them to wait or relocate temporarily
+- No destination in mind, so no urgency to move

 **Estimate: Decades to centuries.** With 900-year lifespans, there's no urgency except survival.
 They might spend 50 years in a particularly good marsh location before something moves them on.